-GECA has recently released a new standard for Textiles and Leather, but what does it mean for a textile to be environmentally and socially preferable – as well as safer for your health?
+While we all need clothes to wear and furnishings in our homes and workplaces, textile products can have negative impacts on the environment and human health.
+So, what does it mean for a textile to be environmentally and socially preferable – as well as safer for your health?

-Textile products can have negative impacts on the environment and human health.
-These can occur across the product’s life cycle.
-They may include the use of biocides in agricultural practices, substances used in manufacturing which can harm waterways, hazardous materials which cause skin irritation during wear, or poor working conditions for textile manufacturers.
+Textile products can have negative impacts on the environment and human health that can occur across the product’s life cycle.
+These impacts may include the use of biocides in agricultural practices; substances which can harm waterways used in manufacturing; hazardous materials which cause skin irritation during wear; or poor working conditions for textile manufacturers.

 Pesticides are often applied to crops such as cotton – or even used on sheep for their wool.
 The run off from pesticides can contaminate local water supplies, harm workers, and is of concern if applied to live sheep.
 Environmentally preferable textiles contain only a strictly limited amount of pesticide residues in the raw materials.

 Issues such as emissions to air and water, as well as biodegradability, are also of concern.
-Pollutants and toxins such as N2O, zinc, copper, chlorine compounds, sulphur, acrylonitrile and other substances can pose a risk to air and water quality, so there are careful restrictions placed on these.
+Pollutants and toxins such as nitrous oxide, zinc, copper, chlorine compounds, sulphur, acrylonitrile and other substances can pose a risk to air and water quality, so there are careful restrictions placed on these.

 Did you know that formaldehyde and heavy metals such as arsenic can be present in your clothes?
 These can present a health risk to humans, especially to infants and children.
 Hazardous materials are restricted or, in some cases (such as where a substance is a known carcinogen) may be banned outright.